 The robotics industry is constantly changing and evolving.
 New robotics technologies and developments in automation are quickly creating exciting career opportunities at every education level – from micro-credentials to PhDs.
 Here is where you can learn more about robotics careers in manufacturing and how these new technologies are benefiting workers

 If you're a manufacturer struggling to find workers for your robotic systems, you're not alone.
-A report by the Manufacturing Institute and Deloitte found that we're on trend to leave more than 2 million manufacturing jobs open due to a lack of trained workers.
+A report by the Manufacturing Institute and Deloitte found that we're on track to leave more than 2 million manufacturing jobs open due to a lack of trained workers.

 At The ARM Institute, we're working hard to address this shortage by providing resources to potential robotics students to help them find their path to a career in the field.
 We also work to make employers aware of the diverse ways they can upskill their current workers into robotics roles.

-A unique way in which we help manufacturers is by outlining exactly what skills their workers will need for standard robotics positions in manufacturing.
 Below, we'll lay out some of what we consider to be the essential skills that any robotics worker should possess.
 You'll find that you probably already have people working for you who possess these skills and who could be considered for upskilling.

 Active Listening